 CAN I USE DRIED GINGER INSTEAD OF FRESH?

 In this recipe, the combination of fresh ginger and garlic is what really perfumes the water and the lentils.
 I would encourage you to seek out fresh, this time around.
-Of course, if you can't find it, replace with 1 tsp of dried ginger.
+Of course, if you can't find it, replace with 1 teaspoon of dried ginger.

 WHAT IS GARAM MASALA?